Hillobar/Rope/README.md

 * Set face matching threshhold
 * Create videos with current settings
 * Created videos add audio and compress file size

-### Upcoming changes: ###
-* Modified inswapper.onnx file to be faster (13 ms -> 9 ms per swap on my 3090)
-* Added txt2mask to specify masked and unmasked areas on and around the face
-* Updated GUI
-* Updated the video creation logic to fix a bug

 ### Install: ###
 Note: It's only configured for CUDA (Nvidia)
 * Set up a local venv